- School of Interdisciplinary Health Professions

 There are several career paths to suit your unique interests.
 Whatever you choose, we'll help you find your way.

-Rehabilitation and Disability Services Mission and Vision
+Rehabilitation and Disability Services

 The mission of the Bachelor of Science in Rehabilitation Services is to positively impact the lives of persons with disabilities by: